FREQUENTLY ASKED QUESTIONS

 What does a participant need to bring/wear?

-Any belongings should be in a marked bag as we do not yet have on-site storage.
+Any belongings should be in a bag or knapsack.
 We ask that valuables and money be left at home.
-Drinking water is provided and encouraged throughout the day.
+Drinking water is provided and encouraged throughout the day in a refillable bottle provided by YouQuest.

 What forms of payment do you accept?